selimfirat/streamhash-anomaly-detection/README.md

-# Standard Anomaly Detection Algorithms
+# Anomaly Detection Algorithms Combined with Streamhash
-This repository contains datasets and algorithms for anomaly detection.
+This repository contains datasets and algorithms for anomaly detection combined with Leman Akoglu's https://github.com/cmuxstream/cmuxstream-core.

 ### Prerequisites
 ```